xwojtuss/miniRT/README.md

 # MINIRT

 miniRT - a raytracer written in C that simulates the light path using the full Phong reflection model.
-It is able to render textures and normal maps on three different shapes - plane, sphere and cylinder.
+It is able to render textures and normal maps on four different figures - plane, sphere, cylinder and cone.
 This project uses minilibx, which is an X11 library designed for 42 students.
 The library is automatically cloned from github, configured and compiled.

 ![all](https://github.com/xwojtuss/miniRT/blob/main/renders/all.png)